Did you know your aquarium heater can electrocute your fish and burn your house down?

 Monitor the water temperature of the tank.

-Make sure you have a thermometer in the tank.
-It can be a digital or a regular glass thermometer.
+A good investment is a separate digital thermometer, like this cordless jcreate thermometer that sticks to the side of your tank.
+Worth every penny because you don’t want to rely on the heater-thermometer.
 Take note of the heater setting vs. the actual temperature of the water.
 This can tell you if the heater is functioning properly or if it’s over/under heating the tank.

 Make sure you have the proper wattage size heater for the tank capacity.